Local volatility under rough volatility: Introduction

-As a sanity check, for Hurst parameter $H=1/2$ we are in a diffusive regime and then indeed fall back to the $1/2$-rule.

-{\bf Techniques and further discussion.} Our analysis is based on a mixture of {\it large deviations}, e.g., see \cite{friz2015large} for a recent collection with many references, {\em Malliavin calculus} \cite{bally:inria-00071868,Nualart:06,fournie2001applications}, and last not least ideas from {\em rough paths} and {\em regularity structures} techniques, following \cite{bayer2017regularity, friz2018precise1,friz2021short}; see also section 14.6 in \cite{friz2020course}.
-In order to deal with the case $H<1/2$, we cannot rely on previously used methods in diffusion settings such as \cite{takanobu1993asymptotic, de2018local}.
+{\bf Techniques and further discussion.} Our analysis is based on a mixture of {\it large deviations} (see e.g.\ \cite{friz2015large} for a recent collection with many references), {\em Malliavin calculus} \cite{bally:inria-00071868,Nualart:06,fournie2001applications}, and last not least ideas from {\em rough paths} and {\em regularity structures} techniques, following \cite{bayer2017regularity, friz2018precise1,friz2021short}; see also Section 14.6 in \cite{friz2020course}.
+In order to deal with $H<1/2$, we cannot rely on previously used methods in diffusion settings such as \cite{takanobu1993asymptotic, de2018local}.
 Local volatility in classical stochastic volatility models, including Heston, is discussed in many books on volatility modeling, \cite{gatheral2006volatility} remains a key reference.
 Rigorous asymptotic results include \cite{ghlow, de2013rational,de2018local}.
-In affine forward variance models, including rough Heston \cite{gatheral2019affine}, it is conceivable that saddle-point-based techniques, in the spirit of \cite{de2013rational} can be employed to study local volatility asymptotics.
-The bottleneck in such an approach seems however the lack of explicit knowledge of the moment generating function, only given implicitly via convolution Riccati equations.
+In affine forward variance models, including rough Heston \cite{euch2016characteristic, gatheral2019affine}, it is conceivable that saddle-point-based techniques, in the spirit of \cite{de2013rational} could be employed to study local volatility asymptotics.
+The bottleneck in such an approach seems however the lack of explicit knowledge of the moment-generating function, only given implicitly via convolution Riccati equations.
+We note that the recent preprint \cite{AlosEtAl2022} confirmed the asymptotic result \eqref{e:skew_rule_intro} using some representations of $\Sbs$ and $\Sloc$ based on Malliavin calculus, in a central limit (Edgeworth) regime, as opposed to our large deviations setting.